 Over the past year, I had considered buying an indoor play kitchen.
 There are sooo many cute play kitchens.
 Both revamped and updated mod kitchens and even just standard IKEA ones.
 We live in an old farmhouse style home and the downstairs doesn’t have a ton of extra space for one.
 I knew if we really wanted to we could squeeze one in our dining room space.
 But I really wanted him to be making use of our kitchen helper tower and helping make real food when he wanted to join me in the kitchen.
 And we already had an easel, an art cart, and his work table area in the dining room.
 It’s full but it feels well-used not over-crowded.

 Plus, I knew if we added a play kitchen we would also be dealing with the five million play food and cutlery etc all over that we’d be constantly trying to contain.
-Plus, the final nudge in favor of an outdoor play kitchen is I’m always trying to find more reasons to play outside!
+Plus, the final nudge in favor of a childrens mud kitchen is I’m always trying to find more reasons to play outside!

 Mud Kitchen Plans

-The mud kitchen is 46″ wide – almost 4 feet.
-It has a 21″ tabletop.
-This felt almost too high for a just turned two year old.
+The mud kitchen is almost 4 feet and has a 21″ worktop.
+This mud kitchen height felt almost too high for a just turned two year old, but still kind of a baby.
 However, six months later, it’s the perfect height and he’ll be able to use it for quite awhile.
-The mud kitchen is 24″ deep, to accommodate the sink.
+And it’s 2 feet deep, to accommodate the sink.